JaroslawHryszko/gh-military-crawler/individual project - open-source military crawler/Proof of concept.md

 [https://z.zz.fo/WkIIw.png](https://z.zz.fo/WkIIw.png)
 [https://z.zz.fo/Kr0Xc.png](https://z.zz.fo/Kr0Xc.png)
 These data dump collections can be found on DHT search engine like BTDig along with their magnets.
 All 4 magnets from screenshots above are live.
 Search with keywords like leak or website name.
 Use VM and use VPN.
-Also this tool is for managing data breaches. [https://github.com/sensepost/Frack](https://github.com/sensepost/Frack)
+Also, this tool is for managing data breaches. [https://github.com/sensepost/Frack](https://github.com/sensepost/Frack)

 ![[Pasted image 20240104000109.png]]